diya236/Tradding-App/README.md

 The main objectives of this project are:

-1.To understand the working of a trading system
+3.1.
+To understand the working of a trading system

-2.To apply Object-Oriented Programming concepts in Java
+3.2.
+To apply Object-Oriented Programming concepts in Java

-3.To develop logical thinking and problem-solving skills
+3.3.
+To develop logical thinking and problem-solving skills

-4.To gain experience in real-world application development
+3.4.
+To gain experience in real-world application development

-5.To improve teamwork and collaboration
+3.5.
+To improve teamwork and collaboration

 4. Features of the Application
 4.1 User Management